 We take your safety seriously.
 To ensure the continued health and safety of Calhoun students and employees, we must all consider our own security, as well as the security of others, a priority when on campus.
-Should a crime occur on campus, Calhoun strongly encourages you to report this crime immediately to the College's Campus Police Department by dialing the appropriate number.
+Should a crime occur on campus, or you observe suspicious behavior, Calhoun strongly encourages you to report this immediately to the College's Campus Police Department by dialing the appropriate number.